ThePython10110/ExchangeClone/README.md

         * Several changes to tool abilities (*mostly* making them closer to the ProjectE versions)
         * Got rid of `exchangeclone.node_radius_action` function (it was pretty much over-refactoring and made things so much more complicated)
     * Removed the deprecated PESA.
-    * Changed "energy" to "EMC"
+    * Changed "energy" to "EMC" (any mods that depend on this will probably have to deal with that, find/replace should work pretty well).
-    * Replaced Exchange Orbs with Klein Stars and Magnum Stars
+    * Replaced Exchange Orbs with Klein Stars and Magnum Stars (any mods that depend on this should find/replace orb with star)
         * Since Klein Star Omegas have the same capacity as the old Exchange Orbs, they now replace them (meaning players don't lose anything).
-        * Klein Star Ein->Zwei->Drei->Vier->Sphere->Omega, then the same order for Magnum Stars.
+        * Klein Star Ein->Zwei->Drei->Vier->Sphere->Omega, then the same order for Magnum Stars, each holding (and costing) 4 times more than the last.
 * Bugfixes
     * The Philosopher's Stone no longer fails to transmute logs and leaves in Mineclonia.
+    * Added energy values for azalea bushes in Mineclonia.

 ### v6.9
 * Fixed a bug where characters were not escaped in the search bar of the Transmutation Table(t) formspec (reported by @programmerjake).